Trained quantum neural networks are Gaussian processes: Conclusions

 \section{Conclusions}

-We have proved that in the limit of infinite width, quantum neural networks can always be trained in polynomial time with respect to the number of qubits as long as they do not suffer from barren plateaus, and that the probability distribution of the function generated by the trained network converges in distribution to a Gaussian process whose mean and covariance can be computed analytically.
+We have proved that in the limit of infinite width, quantum neural networks can always be trained in polynomial time with respect to the number of qubits as long as they do not suffer from barren plateaus, and that the probability distribution of the function generated by the trained network converges in distribution to a Gaussian process, whose mean and covariance can be computed analytically.

 More precisely, we have proved the following results.
 First, the probability distribution of the function generated by a quantum neural network with randomly initialized parameters converges in distribution to a Gaussian process when the cardinalities of the light cones are sufficiently small (Theorem \ref{init}).
 Second, the trained model is able to perfectly fit the training set exponentially fast in time, and the probability distribution of the function generated by the trained network converges in distribution to a Gaussian process whose mean and covariance can be computed analytically (Theorem \ref{qnngp}).
 We have also provided a quantitative bound (\ref{grad2}) that shows that the training happens in the lazy regime (Theorem \ref{gradfl} and Theorem \ref{gronwall}).
 Furthermore, we have taken into account the statistical noise due to the finite number of measurements to estimate the gradients of the cost function.
 In particular, we have studied the evolution of the model under gradient descent with an unbiased estimator of the gradient of the cost function (\ref{sgdeqn}).
 We have proved that a sufficiently large number of measurements ensures all the convergence results of the noiseless setting with high probability (Theorem \ref{unbgraddesc} and Theorem \ref{qnngpn}).
-Such number grows polynomially with the number of qubits (Remark \ref{polynmeas}), so that any quantum advantage is not hindered by the training procedure.
+Such number grows polynomially with the number of qubits (\modifica{Proposition} \ref{polynmeas}), so that any quantum advantage is not hindered by the training procedure.
+From the mathematical point of view we also have given a novel contribution in this field: going beyond the standard assumption that the feature space is a finite set, we have rigorously proved that the convergence to a Gaussian process, both at initialization and during the training, is valid also when we consider an infinite feature space (Theorem \ref{final}).

 For a real quantum circuit, the number of qubits will unlikely be large enough to completely suppress the non-Gaussianities in the probability distribution of the function generated by the quantum neural network.
 As in the case of classical neural networks, this should not be seen as a problem: on the contrary, the deviations from the Gaussian limit make the neural tangent kernel trainable and can help to improve the generalization power of the neural network \cite{misiakiewicz2023lectures}.
 However, a rigorous understanding of such deviations is still an open problem in both the classical and the quantum case.